akshay8082/say-hi-to-spring-boot-using-rest/README.md

 Say Hi to Spring boot application using Rest API

-In this project we have created an application which is a Spring BOOT app.
+In this project we have created a simple application which is bascically a Spring BOOT app.
-Along with that we have created a rest controller which we will be using to call RESTAPI to return Hi!!!
+Along with that we have created a rest controller which we will be using to call RESTservice to return "Hi there!".